NKay15/SC2002/README.md

 super class of all roles in the hospital
-    password : Password - the password class for user role : int - number to indicate the role login() : int - return the role number if login is successful otherwise -1
+    password : Password - the password class for user role : int - number to indicate the role name : String - name of user gender : int - gender of user login() : int - return the role number if login is successful otherwise -1 menu() : void - menu method for user to be overiden by subclass